-I will keep the giveaway open until next Thursday, October 9th and will announce the winner the next day and yes to international folks.
+The giveaway will be open until next Thursday, May 28th, and I’ll announce the TWO winners the next day!
+Enter away, international folks.
 Good luck!

 P.S.
 In case you were wondering, the winners of the Little Kunoichi giveaway were Kristi A., Maki, Sophie, Karen and Anne.